 This is the third draft of this post and definitely the last.
 Researching this subject has taken me through several twists and turns.
 I’ve gone from happy dancing around the room to slumped over the keyboard with frustration to happy dancing around the room again.

-In my post Left Behind, I alluded to a discovery which linked Mary Ann Harman to Australia.
-It was Passenger Lists which led me to my subject and those same Passenger Lists which have contributed to my despair, leaving me desperately searching for answers.
+In my post Left Behind, I alluded to a discovery that linked Mary Ann Harman to Australia.
+It was Passenger Lists that led me to my subject and those same Passenger Lists, have contributed to my despair, leaving me desperately searching for answers.